backstage/backstage/docs/features/software-catalog/well-known-annotations.md

 ```

 The value of this annotation controls the code-coverage backstage plugin.
 If set
-to smc-only the plugin will only take into account files stored in source
+to `scm-only`, the plugin will only take into account files stored in source
 control (e.g. ignoring generated code).
-If set to any other non-false:y value
+If set to `enabled`, all files covered
-all files covered by a coverage report will be taken into account.
+by a coverage report will be taken into account.

 ## Deprecated Annotations